jvassev/ansinetes/README.md

 For demo purposes an nginx-ingress controller is also run.
 More nodes can serve as ingress-edges - just add them to the `ingress-edges` group in the `hosts` file.

 A docker registry is run in insecure mode.
-It is accessible at `registry.kube-system.svc:5000`.
+It is accessible at `registry.kube-system.svc:5000`: both from the kubelets and from the pod network.
 Once connected to the VPN you can push the registry if you add `--insecure-registry registry.kube-system.svc:5000` to you local docker config.
 This configuration is applied to all kubelet nodes so the same image name can be used in pod specs.

 Ansinetes will also deploy DataDog and Sysdig daemonsets if enabled in the configuration.
 The yaml files are kept close the original versions, only the API key is set (and occasionally a bug fixed).
 If you wish to enable/disable these services run kubernetes-bootstrap.yaml again.